usb2snes/usb2snes/docs/index.md

 ### Linux

+If you have a debian-based distribution (Ubuntu, Mint...) you can install it from [debian.nyo.fr](https://debian.nyo.fr), follow the webpage instructions

-You will need to compile yourself see [QUsb2Snes Linux Readme](https://github.com/Skarsnik/QUsb2snes/blob/master/LinuxREADME.md)
+For other distributions you will need to compile yourself see [QUsb2Snes Linux Readme](https://github.com/Skarsnik/QUsb2snes/blob/master/LinuxREADME.md)

 ## Installation